voyager2005/string-manipulation/README.md

 # basic-java-string-programs

-This contains some java programs that are in a sense related to strings
+This Repository contains some Java Programs
+Please do check out the programs and comment for any changes Have a nice time